browserengineering/book/book/animations.md

 matter of passing them the right parameters.
 Let's do that.
-Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU.[^example-cpu-fast] In our browswer, for simplicity, we'll stick to GPU mode for all pages.
+Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU.[^example-cpu-fast] In our browser, for simplicity, we'll stick to GPU mode for all pages.

 [^example-cpu-fast]: Any of the four steps can make GPU raster and draw slow.
-Large display list take a while to upload.
+Large display lists take a while to upload.
 Complex display list commands take longer to compile.
 Raster can be slow if there are many surfaces, and draw can be slow if surfaces are deeply nested.
 On a CPU, the upload step and compile steps aren't necessary,